JensAstrup/shortcut/README.md

 console.log(team);
 ````

-The syntax for all types is shared, so you can use the same methods for stories, iterations, members, workflows, and teams.
+The syntax for all types is shared, so you can use the same methods for stories, iterations,
+members, workflows, teams, etc.
+Some methods are specific to certain types, such as `comment` for stories and epics.
+Refer to the
+full documentation for more information.

 ## Contributing